nissy220/Collatz_problem/README.md

 This repository contains a code implementing a function that approximate the total stopping time distribution of the Collatz (3x+1) problem [1] based on the Brownian motion model.

 We derived this distribution function in a similar approach described in [2], [3].
-The max of the total stopping time can be estimated by using the distribution function.
+The longest total stopping time can be estimated by using the distribution function.

 ## File structure
 |folder name|explanation                         |